disbedan015/NadekoBotv4-Docker/README.md

+No longer supported version 6 has it's own offical docker container.

 I couldn't find a NadekoBotv4 docker container so I made one this is the first docker container I've ever made